Lexographics/breaker.css/README.md

 ## Testing
-To see the components of breaker.css, you can either run [test.html](test.html) file in a local server or visit [https://lexographics.github.io/breaker.css/test]
+To see the components of breaker.css, you can run [test.html](test.html) file in a local server

 ## Documentation